-That's why a Mac device stores necessary details about your device.
-So, this short-term memory ensures that necessary information about your Mac, such as configuration settings, is stored properly to avoid any mishaps.
+A Mac device stores necessary details about your device in its short-term memory, ensuring that information such as configuration settings is properly stored to avoid any issues.

 Advantages: